martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 The current method of ROC handling is to instantiate a new media stream's cryptographic context at 0 as per Section 3.3.1 of {{RFC3711}}.
 Then track the state ROC for a given cryptographic context as the time continues on and the stream progresses.

+{{RFC4568}}, states 'there is no concept of a "late joiner" in SRTP security descriptions' as the main reason for not conveying the ROC, SSRC, or SEQ via the key management protocol but as one will see below; this argument is not true in practice.

 When joining ongoing streams, resuming held/transferred streams, or devices without embedded application logic for clustering/high availability where a given cryptographic context is resumed; without any explicit signaling about the ROC state, devices must make an educated guess as defined by Section 3.3.1 of {{RFC3711}}.